raghuchandan1/Project2-IaaC-Udagram/README.md

 create.bat networkstack network.yml network-parameters.json
 ```

-Then create the server stack by running the following command
+Once the networkstack's status is changed to CREATE_COMPLETE then create the server stack by running the following command
 ```bash
 create.bat serverstack servers.yml server-parameters.json
 ```